 Contrast Transplanted Humans (humanity did originate from Earth, but some ancient humans were taken away by aliens to settle another planet) and Ultraterrestrials (supposedly "extraterrestrial" nonhumans are actually natives to Earth).
-Usually involves Advanced Ancient Humans, which is any case where the Precursors were human regardless of their spatial origin.
+Usually involves Advanced Ancient Humans, which is any case where the supposed Precursors were indeed human, regardless of their spatial origin.
 Compare Panspermia, where all life on Earth originated from space (and thus may or may not overlap with this trope) as well as Original Man, where the older form of humanity is noticeably distinct from the newer.

 Anime and Manga

 - In Neon Genesis Evangelion, all life on Earth (humans included) traces its origins to Sufficiently Advanced Aliens who were apparently "human" as well.
 See NGE's entry on Panspermia for further details.